priyanka28-05/SplitWiseClone/README.md

 ---

 **Developed by:** Priyanka Mansuriya
-💬 *SplitWise Clone using Spring Boot, OAuth2, and H2 Database.*
+💬 *DhanSplit using Spring Boot, OAuth2, and H2 Database.*